ethanncai/COMP5523/report.md

 The final stage of the app-side pipeline is speech synthesis, implemented in `SpeechPlayer.swift`.
 This class wraps `AVSpeechSynthesizer` and exposes two important methods: `speak()` and `waitUntilDone()`.
 The `speak()` method stops any current utterance before starting a new one, preventing overlapping speech.
 The `waitUntilDone()` method bridges the speech synthesizer delegate callbacks into an async continuation, which allows the guidance loop to pause until playback is complete.

-This synchronization between speech output and the guidance loop is a key implementation detail.
-Without it, the app would continue requesting new instructions while the previous one was still being spoken, which would make the interaction much harder to follow.
-By serializing inference and playback together, the app provides a more coherent assistive experience.

 ## 3. Server Module

 The `server` module is the deployable inference layer of the project.
-Its role is to keep the trained model loaded in memory, expose a simple HTTP API, and convert app-side requests into multimodal inference results.
-This module is implemented with FastAPI in `server/main.py`, and it is designed as a lightweight but structured service rather than a one-off experiment script.
+It is responsible for keeping the trained model loaded in memory, exposing a simple HTTP API, and converting app-side requests into multimodal inference results.
+This module is implemented with FastAPI, and it is designed as a lightweight but structured service.
 In the overall system, the server is the bridge between the mobile client and the model produced by the training pipeline.

 ### 3.1 Service Interface and API Design